sayeedk06/sayeedk06/README.md

 ### Hi👋, current society knows me as Sayeed Md.
 Shaiban
-<p>I finished my Bachelor of Science from North South University in Computer Science and Engineering.<p>
+<p>I finished my Masters in Information Technology from Queensland University of Technology with a major in Computer Science.<p>
+<p>I enjoy working with backend technologies to solve real world problems.
+My tech stack includes mostly expressJS, React, ReactNative and python.</p>
 <p>Find out more about my work in: <a href="https://sayeedshaiban.site/">https://sayeedshaiban.site/</a></p>